th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

 # Checklist

-After installation you can test if your installation is successfull.
+After installation, you can test if your installation is successful.

 # 1. Check if all services are running
 First you can check if every service we installed is running.
 When you run the `sudo systemctl status <servicename>` you can check if everything works fine.
 Look at the point `Active` it should be `active (running)`.
-And you can look down at the status for an error.
+You can look down at the status for an error.

 Mosquitto:
 ```